Should Buyer Do A Pre-Closing Walkthrough?

 You’ll notice a few things that might bring up more questions.

-1. 1.
-Can multiple walkthroughs be done?
+1. Can multiple walkthroughs be done? (yes)

 When Should A Buyer Do A Walkthrough?

-Typically, the buyer will conduct their pre-closing walkthrough at least three days prior to the scheduled close of escrow date.
-This applies to the majority of our purchase contracts.
 A buyer is not “required” to perform a walkthrough, but it is very common and seems kind of foolish NOT to do one.

 Here in Arizona, we have a specific form that is called a BUYER PRE-CLOSING WALKTHROUGH form.
 That particular form is used to let all parties know one of three things.